Soundgarden

-As of 2019, Soundgarden had sold more than 14 million records in the United States, and an estimated 30 million worldwide.
-VH1 ranked Soundgarden at number 14 in their special 100 Greatest Artists of Hard Rock.
+By 2019, Soundgarden had sold more than 14 million records in the United States and an estimated 30 million worldwide.
+VH1 ranked them at number 14 in their special, 100 Greatest Artists of Hard Rock list.
+The band was inducted into the Rock and Roll Hall of Fame in 2025.

 History

 Formation and early recordings (1984–1988)

-Soundgarden's origins began with a band called the Shemps, which performed around Seattle in the early 1980s, and featured bassist Hiro Yamamoto and drummer and singer Chris Cornell.
+Soundgarden's origin is a band called the Shemps, which had performed around Seattle in the early 1980s and included bassist Hiro Yamamoto and drummer and singer Chris Cornell.
 Following Yamamoto's departure, the band recruited guitarist Kim Thayil as its new bassist.
-Thayil moved to Seattle from Park Forest, Illinois, with Yamamoto and Bruce Pavitt, who would later start the independent record label Sub Pop.
+Thayil moved to Seattle from Park Forest, Illinois, with Yamamoto and Bruce Pavitt, who later started the independent record label Sub Pop.
 Cornell and Yamamoto stayed in contact, and after the Shemps broke up Cornell and Yamamoto started jamming together, and were eventually joined by Thayil.

-Soundgarden formed in 1984 and included Cornell (drums and vocals), Yamamoto (bass), and Thayil (guitar).
+Soundgarden was formed in 1984 and included Cornell (drums and vocals), Yamamoto (bass), and Thayil (guitar).
 The band named themselves after a wind-channeling pipe sculpture titled A Sound Garden, on National Oceanic and Atmospheric Administration property at 7600 Sand Point Way, next to Magnuson Park in Seattle.
 Cornell originally played drums while singing, but in 1985 the band enlisted Scott Sundquist to allow Cornell to concentrate on vocals.
 The band traveled around playing various concerts with this lineup for about a year.
-Their first recordings were three songs that appeared on the 1986 compilation album for C/Z Records called Deep Six—"Heretic", "Tears to Forget" and "All Your Lies".
+Their first recordings were three songs that appeared on the 1986 compilation album for C/Z Records called Deep Six: "Heretic", "Tears to Forget" and "All Your Lies".
 It also featured songs by fellow grunge pioneers Green River, Skin Yard, Malfunkshun, the U-Men, and the Melvins.
 In 1986, Cornell's then-girlfriend and future wife, Susan Silver started managing Soundgarden.
-In the same year, Sundquist left the band to spend time with his family and was replaced by Skin Yard's drummer, Matt Cameron.
+In the same year, Sundquist left the band to spend time with his family and was replaced by former Skin Yard drummer Matt Cameron.

-A Soundgarden performance one night impressed KCMU DJ Jonathan Poneman who later said: "I saw this band that was everything rock music should be."
+A Soundgarden performance one night impressed KCMU DJ Jonathan Poneman, who later said: "I saw this band that was everything rock music should be."
 Poneman offered to fund a release by the band, so Thayil suggested he team up with Bruce Pavitt.
 Poneman offered to contribute $20,000 in funding for Sub Pop, effectively turning it into a full-fledged record label.
 Soundgarden signed to Sub Pop, and the label released "Hunted Down" in 1987 as the band's first single.
 The B-side of "Hunted Down", "Nothing to Say", appeared on the KCMU compilation tape Bands That Will Make Money, which was distributed to record companies, many of whom showed interest in Soundgarden.
 Through Sub Pop, the band released the Screaming Life EP in 1987, and the Fopp EP in 1988, and a combination of the two, Screaming Life/Fopp, in 1990.